luiz-matias/luiz-matias/README.md

 I'm currently based in Brazil working remotely with teams around the entire America (US, Canada and LATAM), and interested in continuing to evolve as a developer by helping companies create and maintain high-scale systems with international impact, regardless of location.

-I'm open to considering sponsored visa opportunities in Europe and North America.
-Let's get in contact!

 <br>

 <p align="center"><img src="https://github-readme-streak-stats.herokuapp.com/?user=luiz-matias&theme=algolia" alt="luiz-matias" /></p>